frederic-perez/Cardiac-electrophysiology/glossary.md

 __pacemaker__ _n_ __a__ A part of the body, such as the mass of muscle fibers of the sinoatrial node, that sets the pace or rhythm of physiological activity. __b__ Any of several usually miniaturized and surgically implanted electronic devices used to stimulate or regulate contractions of the heart muscle.
 __pacemapping__ _n_ An electrophysiologic technique designed to help locating tachycardia sources by stimulating at different endocardial sites in order to reproduce the clinical tachycardia characteristics.
 __palpitation__ _n_ A heartbeat that is unusually rapid, strong, or irregular enough to make a person aware of it, usually over 120 beats per minute, as opposed to the normal 60 to 100 per minute.
+__paravalvular regurgitation__ A condition in which blood leaks around the edge of a heart valve, typically after the valve has been repaired or replaced.
 __paroxysm__ _n_ A severe attack or a sudden increase in intensity of a disease, usually recurring periodically.
 __paroxysmal__ _adj_ Accompanied by or of the nature of paroxysms. _Paroxysmal versus permanent AF._
 __patency__ _n_ The state or quality of being open, expanded, or unblocked.